Nottingham Transport Heritage Centre Model Railway Exhibition, in association with Nottingham Model Railway Society

 Parking on site: £2 per vehicle.
 This is to help towards the upkeep of the site.
 Card payments are available.

-Cwm Happas – 4mm scale OO9 Gauge mountain line set in Wales
+Cwm Hapus – 4mm scale OO9 gauge mountain line set in Wales

-Ille Town – 4mm scale OO Gauge privatisation era
+Illie Town – 4mm scale OO gauge privatisation era TMD

 Wits End – 2mm scale N gauge boxfile layout, with small station and grain silos